Healthcare of Ontario Pension Plan Trust Fund Invests $3.66 Million in Epiphany Technology Acquisition Corp. (NASDAQ:EPHY)

-Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of Epiphany Technology Acquisition Corp.
-(NASDAQ:EPHY) during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund acquired 376,530 shares of the company’s stock, valued at approximately $3,664,000.
-Healthcare of Ontario Pension Plan Trust Fund owned 0.74% of Epiphany Technology Acquisition as of its most recent filing with the Securities and Exchange Commission.
+Healthcare of Ontario Pension Plan Trust Fund bought a new position in shares of Epiphany Technology Acquisition Corp.
+(NASDAQ:EPHY) during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor bought 376,530 shares of the company’s stock, valued at approximately $3,664,000.
+Healthcare of Ontario Pension Plan Trust Fund owned approximately 0.74% of Epiphany Technology Acquisition at the end of the most recent quarter.

-Several other large investors also recently bought and sold shares of the company.
-Littlejohn & Co.
-LLC bought a new position in shares of Epiphany Technology Acquisition during the 2nd quarter worth about $487,000.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS bought a new position in shares of Epiphany Technology Acquisition during the 2nd quarter worth about $487,000.
-Highbridge Capital Management LLC increased its holdings in shares of Epiphany Technology Acquisition by 56.7% during the 2nd quarter.
-Highbridge Capital Management LLC now owns 2,248,825 shares of the company’s stock worth $21,881,000 after purchasing an additional 813,302 shares during the period.
-Arena Capital Advisors LLC CA bought a new stake in Epiphany Technology Acquisition in the second quarter valued at about $7,649,000.
-Finally, Picton Mahoney Asset Management bought a new stake in Epiphany Technology Acquisition in the second quarter valued at about $1,946,000.
+Several other hedge funds also recently made changes to their positions in EPHY.
+UBS Group AG acquired a new position in shares of Epiphany Technology Acquisition during the first quarter worth approximately $50,000.
+Landscape Capital Management L.L.C. acquired a new position in shares of Epiphany Technology Acquisition during the second quarter worth approximately $111,000.
+Texas Yale Capital Corp. acquired a new position in Epiphany Technology Acquisition in the first quarter valued at approximately $117,000.
+Geode Capital Management LLC acquired a new position in Epiphany Technology Acquisition in the first quarter valued at approximately $155,000.
+Finally, Centiva Capital LP acquired a new position in Epiphany Technology Acquisition in the first quarter valued at approximately $195,000.
 Institutional investors own 54.65% of the company’s stock.

 Epiphany Technology Acquisition Corp. does not have significant operations.
 It focuses on effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2020 and is based in Burlingame, California.